greg-raven/Uncommon-Sense/_posts/2009-10-09-qualifications-for-the-presidency.md

 ---
-title: 'Qualifications for the Presidency'
+title: "Qualifications for the Presidency"
 layout: post
 categories:
 - government